locaulker/portfolio-gs/README.md

 }
 ```

-5. Use constants to avoid repetition.
+5. Use CONSTANTS to avoid repetition.

 6. Make sure such content-types exist in your Strapi application.
 Or replace/delete them in gatsby-config.js